We Get What You Pay For

 And how come?
 Because something straightforward is and ought to remain distinct from something simple just as something complex is and ought to remain distinct from something complicated.

-The razor imagery, meanwhile, is metaphor for scraping away the ink you spilled from writing (or thinking) unnecessarily.
+The razor imagery, meanwhile, is metaphor for scraping away the ink you spilled while writing (or thinking) unnecessarily.

 OK, let’s recap: Telos thus far = Ships, Cells, Bacteria, Science, and two kinds of Razors… up next – you guessed it: Acorns!